The Genus Mammillaria

 The genus, Mammillaria Haw., was named and described by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.
 It is one of 144 currently accepted genera in the Cactaceae family.
 The family, Cactaceae Juss., was named and described by Antione Laurent de Jussieu in Genera Plantarum in 1789.

-As of December 12, 2020, Plants of the World Online lists 165 species in the Mammillaria genus, which does NOT include, varieties, forms, and subspecies which are for the most part are listed as synonyms.
+As of 11-8-21 when this page was last updated, Plants of the World Online lists 154 species in the Mammillaria genus, which does NOT include, varieties, forms, and subspecies which are for the most part are listed as synonyms.

 Most Mammillaria species are “variable”, which is a word I am beginning to dislike A LOT.
 Descriptions may not “exactly” fit your plant.
 Spine count and size are variable within the species which led to a multitude of species, forms, subspecies, and varieties being named for the same species.
 Small plants (juveniles) grow and change somewhat over time as well.
 Spines get longer, they grow wool and hair in the axils (or it gets longer).
 You may have a wooly species with short hair then bring home other plants of the same species that have long hair and just a small amount of wool or even none at all.
 Some species may have no central spines but a variant of it may have 1-3… In the wild, a group of plants may have the same features, but in another area the same species may look completely different.
 Most cultivated plants (grown in mass quantity and sold at Wal-Mart, Lowe’s, etc. are very small and have to “grow into” what they will eventually look like.
 If you are fortunate enough to find plants with labels you are already headed in the right direction, however, the industry trend to sell plants merely labeled “CACTUS” is a frustrating start.